microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 illegal SPIR-V. Certain transformations are needed to legalize the literally translated SPIR-V. Performing such transformations at the frontend AST level is cumbersome or impossible (e.g., function inlining).
 They are better to be conducted at SPIR-V level.
-Therefore, legalization are delegated to SPIRV-Tools.
+Therefore, legalization is delegated to SPIRV-Tools.

 Specifically, we need to legalize the following HLSL source code patterns: